sharetribe/flex-docs/src/docs/operator-guides/concepts/index.md

 ### Pages

-Pages are how marketplace operators create and edit static content pages in Console.
+Pages are how marketplace operators create and edit content pages in Console.
 In Pages, operators create content by defining one or more Sections.
 Each Section is composed of Blocks, or subsections, laid out according to the Section template.
 Depending on which kinds of Sections and Blocks you choose for your page, you can create a wide range of content.

-Pages include 4 default static content pages: the About page, the Landing page, the Privacy policy page, and the Terms of use page.
+Pages include 4 default content pages: the About page, the Landing page, the Privacy policy page, and the Terms of use page.
 These can be edited, but not deleted.
-Operators may create any number of custom static pages in addition to the default pages.
+Operators may create any number of custom content pages in addition to the default pages.

 ### Sections

-Sections are the main element of a static page.
+Sections are the main element of a content page.
 One Section should be used to communicate one goal or theme.
 Your landing page, for example, might have a Section for the Hero image and main CTA, a Section for describing the value proposition, and a Section for sharing user